m0r4k/sparks/README.md

 # Sparks Masternode AUTOMATIC Installer

 Befor we start some interesting Information for you!
-Theses scripts are made for UBUNTU 16.04 So any other Distro needs to be adapted -> but the work is not done now!
+Theses compiled scripts are made for UBUNTU 16.04 So any other Distro needs to be adapted -> but the work is not done now!

+ATTENTION:
+Due to announcment of forking, takeover and other rumors I'm forced to close the view on my work.
+This git-project is now under heavy development and my personal timeline is focused on creating scripts for more distros than only Ubuntu 16.04.
+While I'm on developing process the updates will be published in binary format only.

-The script is configuring SPK Masternode SERVER
+The install script is configuring SPK Masternode SERVER
 - sshd with PermitRootLogin no
 - ufw setup
 - fail2ban (ssh enabled)